-Statement on the Workfare scheme and the Work Programme
+Mind comments on queries relating to Mind's involvement in the Workfare scheme and Work Programme.

 Mind has received a number of questions from supporters about its involvement with the Department for Work and Pensions Workfare scheme and the Work Programme.